Wild Blackberries: How to Find & Pick This Tasty Fruit

 Once you’ve picked your berries, you want to enjoy them for the longest possible period, so here are a few tips to help you with the same:

 Storing Berries: Keep berries in an area with plenty of shade and once you get home, put them in the cooler or fridge at the earliest.
 This way, you’re squeezing out a few more days, even a week, longer than normal.
 Wash them only before using them—a simple rinse in cool water is sufficient.

 Bathe Your Berries: Many folks like to soak their wild blackberries in a saltwater bath for an hour to two (1:1 ratio of cup:gallon, respectively) so that any critters and worms hiding inside can be dislodged.

 Eating Your Berries: If any berries make it home after the picking, you can enjoy them in a range of recipes.
-Sprinkle them fresh over salads and cereals, make pies and cobblers, make jam or freeze your berries to use in smoothies and healthy treats (blackberries are ridiculously rich in antioxidants and vitamins).
+Sprinkle them fresh over salads and cereals, make pies and cobblers, make blackberry types of jam or freeze your berries to use in smoothies and healthy treats (blackberries are ridiculously rich in antioxidants and vitamins).

 After all that effort, you don’t just want your blackberries to go to waste, so ensure that you’re treating them gently while storing them.

 Avoid crushing your berries and if you’re washing them right after picking them, freeze them immediately.
 Not doing so will result in fuzzy mildew growth all over the berries.